Macroscopic degeneracy of ground state in the frustrated Heisenberg diamond chain: Diamond chain at the critical point

-As follows from this equation, the magnetization at $\frac{h}{T}\to 0$ tends to $\frac{1}{3}$.
-Therefore, the diamond chain in the general case is magnetically ordered in the transition point at $T=0$ and, therefore, the magnetization undergoes a jump from $m=\frac{1}{2}$ in the ferromagnetic phase to $m=\frac{1}{3}$ at the transition point.
+When the magnetization curve is plotted as a function of $h/T$, as shown in Fig.\ref{Fig_Mh_general}, the low-field region where the true magnetization curve deviates from Eq.(\ref{m(h)}) is limited by $h_c/T\sim T^{\alpha-1}$, so that this region vanishes in the limit $T\to 0$.
+This implies that the magnetization at $\frac{h}{T}\to 0$ tends to $\frac{1}{3}$.
+Therefore, the diamond chain in the general case is magnetically ordered at the transition point at $T=0$ and, therefore, the magnetization undergoes a jump from $m=\frac{1}{2}$ in the ferromagnetic phase to $m=\frac{1}{3}$ at the transition point.